-The carrying values of cash and accounts payable approximate their fair values due to their short-term to maturity.
+The carrying values of cash and accounts payable and accrued liabilities approximate their fair values due to their short-term to maturity.
 The Company records its cash at FVTPL and accounts payable and note payable at amortized cost.
 Cash is measured using level 1 inputs.